packnback/site/packnback.github.io/content/blog/asymmetric_encryption.md

 - GPG can always be used as a master key, encrypting an asymcrypt private key.
 - GPG is much more code, so is far harder to audit.

+### Why use C in 2018?

+- C is extremely portable.
+- For this tool in particular, startup time and memory use are extremely important.
+- Other portions of the code may not be in C.
+- In a future post I will formally prove that the C code has no undefined behavior using frama-c.